Wolverine971/9takes/src/blog/people/lifestyle-influencers/Kylie-Jenner.md

         "@type": "Date",
         "@value": "2023-07-25"
       },
-      "description": "This blog post explores why Kylie Jenner might be an Enneagram Type 9, examining her personality traits, motivations, inner world, and controversies.
-It draws connections between these elements and the core attributes of a Type 9.", "headline": "Decoding Kylie Jenner: Insights Into Her Enneagram Type 9 Personality", "image": {
+      "description": "This blog post explores why Kylie Jenner might be an Enneagram type 9, examining her personality traits, motivations, inner world, and controversies.
+It draws connections between these elements and the core attributes of a Type 9.", "headline": "Decoding Kylie Jenner: Insights Into Her Enneagram type 9 Personality", "image": {
         "@type": "ImageObject",
         "height": 900,